ebaudrez/libpathcomp/README.md

 ## Lua functions

-It is possible to use Lua functions instead of string literals for the value of attributes.
+It is possible to use Lua functions instead of strings for the value of attributes.
 When such an attribute is evaluated, the Lua function is called, and its value is returned.
 To specify a Lua function, format the value as follows: write the word `lua`, followed by the function body enclosed in braces (`{` and